ShmulTomer/TowerDefense/README.md

     * Display/describe monument health.
         * Monument health should vary based on difficulty.

-## M2 Issues / To-Do
-1. Resizing method is currently hard coded (see configurePath in GameActivity.java) because I can't figure it out
-2. Add tag and run checkstyle

 ## Notes
 1. Instead of using System.out.println to test if things are working, use Log.d("tag", "message") and the output will be in Logcat; search up the tag name